 5. Transfer the quality of step 4 to the instrument

 1. Hold a lit match at arm's length

 1. Imagine holding a drinking straw with a bean inside it

 2. Blow the "bean" across the room

-Anything that improves the vitality of the brass player will improve his or her playing and mental attitude.
-Exercises such as running, swimming, etc. are very good.
-It should be realized that exercises like these contribute to the player's general health, but they do not transfer directly to the breathing skills needed by brass players.
-Only exercises of the type listed above will do that.
+Anything that improves the vitality of the brass player will improve their playing and mental attitude.
+Activities such as running, swimming, etc., are excellent.
+It should be realized that activities like these contribute to the player's general health, but they do not transfer directly to the breathing skills needed by brass players.
+Only activities of the type listed above will do that.
 An excellent overall test to determine that breathing is correct and involves large volumes of air is to take three full breaths in close succession.
 If everything is correct, this will produce the first stage of hyperventilation.

-If hyperventilation is encountered during these exercises, the player should breath into some type of bag, recycling his or her own air.
-This will enable the player to continue practicing them for a longer period of time.
+If hyperventilation is encountered during these exercises, the player should breathe into some type of bag, recycling their air.
+This will enable the player to continue practicing them for a more extended period of time.